 Interested in more skateboarding tips?
 Check out our guide here.

-As we mentioned earlier, the motors and battery make e-skateboards heavier than a regular skateboard.
+As we mentioned earlier, the motors and battery make e-skateboards heavier than regular skateboards.
 Sometimes the weight distribution can be very uneven as well (some boards are very front-or-rear-heavy).
 That makes it harder to do tricks, especially ones that involve flipping the board into the air.

 Most tricks on an electric skateboard keep the board on the ground; you’re the one shifting your foot positioning, dancing, carving, and so on.
 Practice footwork with the board standing still (start with grass so the board doesn't move away from you and then move to concrete) and wear all your safety gear.
 Here are three fun ones to try: